#

 - Under Export format select HTML.

-- Enable Include subpages
+- Choose Include everything.

-- Enable Create folders for subpages
+- Enable Create folders for subpages.

 - You will receive a

-file via email or directly in the browser.
+.zipfile via email or directly in the browser.

 #

-Import your Notion data into Obsidian
+Import your Notion .zip file

 You will need the official Obsidian Importer plugin, which you can install here.